dstore-dbap/LumberMill/src/gambolputty/misc/README.md

 Please note, that this will significantly slow down the event processing.
 You have to decide if speed or event delivery is of higher importance to you.
 Even without this module, GambolPutty tries to make sure all events reach their destination.
+This module is thread based, so playing around with its pool size might increase performance.

+!!IMPORTANT!!: At the moment, this module will only work with TcpServerTornado as input.

 Configuration example:

     - module: TrackEvents
+      pool_size: 1
       configuration:
         redis_client: RedisClientName           # <type: string; is: required>
         redis_ttl: 3600                         # <default: 3600; type: integer; is: optional>

 #####Statistics